RoyRin/arxiv_connections/README.md

 * Quick-start example #1 (from a file): `arxiv-connector crawl-and-plot 'dmitry rinberg' -r example_data/dmitry_rinberg.csv`
 * Quick-start example #2 (pull from arxiv): `arxiv-connector crawl-and-plot 'dmitry rinberg' -s dmitry_rinberg_read.csv -d 3 -m 8 -D`
+    (this example code is in the git repo)
 * run `arxiv-connector --help` for an explanation of the CLI's commands

 **Quick-start From Jupyter:**